aimms/documentation/platform/platform-intro.rst

 A standard AIMMS Developer license and installation includes:

-* Rights to the world-class solver :doc:`CPLEX`.
+* Rights to the world-class solver :doc:`CPLEX <solvers/cplex>`.
 * Built-in links to open source `COIN-OR <http://www.coin-or.org/>`_ solvers CBC (LP/MIP) and IPOPT (NLP).
-* AIMMS :doc:`Advanced Algorithms <advanced-algorithms>` – Outer Approximation, Benders Decomposition, and others.
+* AIMMS :doc:`Advanced Algorithms <solvers/advanced-algorithms>` – Outer Approximation, Benders Decomposition, and others.

 You can also extend your license to include commercial solver add-ons.

-All solvers are connected to AIMMS by using the :doc:`AIMMS Open Solver Interface <open-solver-interface>`, which links solvers through a collection of C++ interfaces.
+All solvers are connected to AIMMS by using the :doc:`AIMMS Open Solver Interface <solvers/open-solver-interface>`, which links solvers through a collection of C++ interfaces.

 For full listing of solver availability, see the Solvers page.